lantunes/fixd/README.md

 ## Getting Started
 ------------------

-First you'll need to clone this project and build it, and use the resulting jar.
+First you'll need to clone this project and build it (mvn clean install), and use the resulting jar.
 It has only two dependencies: SLF4J, and the Simple Framework (http://www.simpleframework.org).
 Fixd will eventually move to Maven central.